rgconrad514/PS-Login-Monitor/README.md

 ## Simple brute force login protection for RDP/RDS and MS SQL Server using PowerShell and Windows task scheduler.

 # Foreword
-First off, opening either RDP or MSSQL to the internet is inherently insecure and should not be done unless absolutely necessary.
-However, if it must here is a simple solution for protecting these services from brute force login attempts.
+Obviously opening either RDP or MSSQL to the internet is a bad idea.
+But sometimes it's unavoidable, particularly with RDP when a remote worker needs quick access to their office machine and setting up a VPN or standing up a proper RDS server isn't possible.
+Here is a simple and effective Powershell script for tracking and quickly blocking malicious IPs attempting to brute force your RDP or MSSQL server.

 # Introduction
 If for one reason or another you need a remotely accessible MSSQL database (lab environment, legacy software, etc.) or RDP/RDS server, it will inevitably become the target of brute force login attempts.
 Fortunately, Windows provides auditing mechanisms for these services that capture the source IP along with other information in the event log, and task scheduler provides a means for triggering a program to run when an event is captured, and even allows you to pass the event data to the program.